intelops/website/content/english/blog/failed-pixie-deployment-on-civo-kubernetes.md

 # Install the Pixie chart (No OLM present on cluster).
 helm install pixie pixie-operator/pixie-operator-chart --set deployKey=<deploy-key-goes-here> --set clusterName=<cluster-name> --namespace pl --create-namespace
 ```
 At this point, you will have deployed Pixie, only to see an error on the Pixie Live UI:
+`Table 'http_events' not found`

 # Fixing The Failed Deployment
 Here are a few things you can check for to make sure that Pixie can run on your Civo Kubernetes cluster: